hyperledger-archives/sawtooth-pbft/docs/source/architecture.rst

 Consensus Messages
 ==================

-When a node receives a new consensus message from a peer, it checks the message type and creates the appropriate language-specific object for that type.
+When a node receives a new consensus message from a member node, it checks the message type and creates the appropriate language-specific object for that type.
 All PBFT consensus messages are serialized as `protobufs (protocol buffers)
 <https://developers.google.com/protocol-buffers/>`__.

 Generally, the message object must be verified to make sure that everything is